mattzeunert/mattzeunert.github.io/_posts/2016-06-01-redux-mistakes.md

 date: 2016-06-01
 ---

 For the last six months, I've been working on a my first project using React/Redux.
 I did a bunch of things wrong along the way.
-This post will focus on how I could have worked more productively with Redux.
+This post will focus on how I could have used Redux more productively.

-## 1) Not denormalizing store data in mapStateToProps
+## 1) Using normalized data throughout the component tree

 With Redux your store will generally contain normalized data.
-The data might look like this:
+Your data might look like this:

 {% highlight javascript %}
 {